-Thankfully, good thermometers don't have to be expensive at all, and there are a plethora on the market right now.
-However, as you're certainly fully aware, we would preface this guide with the fact that in times of widespread illness such as the present COVID-19 pandemic, thermometers are in extremely short supply.
+Good thermometers don't have to be expensive at all, and there are a plethora on the market right now.
+However, as you're certainly fully aware, we would preface this guide with the fact that in times of widespread illness such as the present COVID-19 pandemic, thermometers are often in short supply.

 Braun Thermoscan 7